amnakhan24770-eng/data-analysis-journey/Practice/README.md

-this folder contains my projects related to data science and python
+this folder contains my practise related to data science and python